IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/week_1_detail.md

   <li>Get setup with a <a href="process_website.md">process website</a> to post your homework</li>
   <li>Post your wordpress or tumblr URL to the ip_fa17 slack channel</li>
   <li>Read <a href="http://teaching.polishedsolid.com/ip/mod1/content/index.html" target="_blank">Module 1</a></li>
+  <li>Create your first post on your process website; post your constant input details (what are you going to do?) including proposed schedule (when? actual dates. make due dates tuesdays.)</li>
   </td>
 </table>